As you might already know, sleep problems in young children are one of the most common worries of parents.

 The chart below shows the differences between those who had a consistent routine compared to those who didn’t have one:

 This shows the benefits of developing a routine and sticking to it.
 It also shows that routines don’t need to be long and complex.
 Just 3 steps in 30 minutes worked well.

 Laying the groundwork for a successful sleep routine is important.
-The best laid plans can fail if you haven’t thought about their sleep environment – the all important bedroom.
+The best-laid plans can fail if you haven’t thought about their sleep environment.